Lithill/New-Egg-Champion-Website/readme.md

 ### Solved Bugs

-1) The Egg Champion left logo wouldn't change size via pixel width in css.
-So I put the id in the "img" rather than "a".
+1) The Egg Champion left logo would not change size via pixel width in CSS.
+So, I put the id in the "img" rather than "a".

 2) Left logo was overspilling header.
-Tried overflow: hidden, and z-index but these didn't work.
+Tried overflow: hidden, and z-index but these did not work.

 	#left-logo {
 		height: auto;